org-metaeffekt/metaeffekt-examples/keycloak-25.0.4/01-analyzed/COMPLIANCE.md

 ## Section Specific Statements

-### Trivy and Svyft
+### Trivy and Syft

-Regarding Trivy and Svyft, we will not make any assumptions or predictions about their level of compliance, as we have no insight into their operations, future development plans, or whether they intend to align with the BSI and NTIA guidelines at all.
+Regarding Trivy and Syft, we will not make any assumptions or predictions about their level of compliance, as we have no insight into their operations, future development plans, or whether they intend to align with the BSI TR or NTIA guidelines in the future.

-### Current development status

-### Future development